eljojo/faircamp-fork/README.md

 simple text files - so called *manifests* - inside your directories.
-In these manifests you can set and override options (e.g. which download formats a release should have) that are applied to all files within the same directory and below.
+In these manifests you can set and override options (e.g. which download formats a release should have) that are applied to all files within the same directory and below (\*).
 So by putting a manifest in the top level directory of your catalog you can at once set an option for *all* of your releases, and by placing manifests further down in the directory structure, you can make specific adjustments all the way down to the *release* (single, album, playlist) level - and within the manifest itself also down to the *track* (single song or recording within a release) level.

+(\*) Note that a few select options do not propagate to other folders as it would make no sense, e.g. a release's permalink must be unique and therefore must not be applied twice.

 ## Current development state